 Your doctor will first review your medical and surgical history and assess your current symptoms.
-They might run several blood tests to help diagnose a GIF.
+After that, they might do the following:

-These blood tests will often assess your serum electrolytes and nutritional status, which is a measure of your levels of albumin and pre-albumin.
+- Run blood tests.
+These will assess your serum electrolytes and nutritional status, which measures the levels of albumin and pre-albumin.
 These are both proteins that play an important role in wound healing.

-- An upper and lower endoscopy involves the use of a thin, flexible tube with a camera attached.
-This is used to view possible problems in your digestive or gastrointestinal tract.
-The camera is called an endoscope.
+- Perform an upper and lower endoscopy.
+Your doctor may use this test to view possible problems in your digestive or gastrointestinal tract with an endoscope.

-- Upper and lower intestinal radiography with contrast medium may be used.
-This can include a barium swallow if your doctor thinks you might have a stomach or intestinal fistula.
-A barium enema may be used if your doctor thinks you have a colon fistula.
+- Perform an upper and lower intestinal X-ray.
+This may include a barium swallow if your doctor thinks you might have a stomach or intestinal fistula, or a barium enema if your doctor thinks you have a colon fistula.

-- A fistulogram involves injecting a contrast dye into the opening of your skin in an external fistula and then taking X-ray images.
+- Perform a fistulogram.
+This involves injecting a contrast dye into the opening of your skin in an external fistula and then taking X-ray images.

 Fistulas are classified based on how much gastric fluid is seeping through the opening.
 Low output fistulas produce less than 200 milliliters (mL) of gastric fluid per day.
 High output fistulas produce about 500 mL per day.